This article provides tips and tricks for using the Wharton public computers.

 - Using Acrobat Reader, open the .pdf document.

 - From the the Advanced menu on the print dialogue, select Print as Image.

 - Send your document to Print.

 This change can be made on both the public computers and on personal laptops.
 Once you have made the change, you then need to send a document to print, or the new configuration will not stick.

 You can also print PDFs from a browser window.
 We recommend that you do not print PDF files from the SumatraPDF reader, however, as the quality is generally poor when sent from this application; it is intended only for viewing convenience.

 Wharton Public Software

-The following software is available for use on the Wharton public computers.
-If what you're looking for is not listed, you can also try the publicly-available software in the Library.
-All computers are equipped with the latest versions of Symantec Endpoint Protection or Windows 10 Defender, Flash, Java and all available language packs.
-In addition, they are equipped with the following Productivity and Departmental Software:
+Click on the Read More to see what software is available on the Wharton public computers.
+If what you're looking for is not listed, you can also contact the Library to see if they can provide access to any additional software you require.
+All Wharton public computers are equipped with the latest versions of CrowdStrike, Java, and many frequently used language packs.
+In addition, they are equipped with the Productivity and Departmental Software listed below.

 Questions or Issues?